jago-community/jago/README.md

 Jago's purpose is to leverage open source software and good will to ensure a sustainable future for projects that provide positive impact on communities without requiring a business model.

 The best way to get involved is to contribute.
-While [monetary contributions](https://opencollective.com/jago-community) will help ensure more of us will be able to devote more time to community oriented projects, intellectual contributions are what we appreciate the most.
-We are currently working on a framework to make the creation of software applications much easier and accessible.
+While [monetary contributions](https://opencollective.com/jago-community) will help ensure more people and time can be devoted to community oriented projects, thoughtful contributions are what we appreciate the most.
+Write questions, suggestions or anything you'd like our community to see to us at [all@jago.community](mailto:all@jago.community).

+Additionally, we are currently working on a framework to make the creation of generally useful software much easier and accessible.
 If you want to see how you might contribute, take a look around this software repository.
 If you'd like to contribute but don't know how you would or you don't think you have the skills, don't worry: that's part of the goal.
 We maintain a [sort of psuedo-course](./course.md) that might help orient you're direction.

 Thanks, ahora vamos a bailar.